JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Our Approach

 \subsection{Optimization-based Joint Inversion}

-Given a forward model described in Eq.~\ref{eq:iid1} or Eq.~\ref{eq:iid2}, we first train a GAN for each intrinsic component (albedo, shading and eventually specular images) independently using the StyleGAN2 architecture~\cite{karras2019stylebased, karras2020analyzing}.
-As the GANs are trained independently the forward model can be chosen after the fact and components replaced or added, we also demonstrate in Sec.~\ref{sec:ablation} that training independent GANs helps prevent channel cross-contamination.
+Given a forward model described in Eq.~\ref{eq:iid1} or Eq.~\ref{eq:iid2}, we first train a GAN for each intrinsic component (albedo, shading and eventually specular images) independently using the StyleGAN2 architecture~\citep{karras2019stylebased, karras2020analyzing}.
+As the GANs are trained independently the forward model can be chosen after the fact and components can be replaced or added.

 Given the pre-trained GANs and an input $I^*$, we then optimize latent codes $w^*_i$ by minimizing the loss function in Eq.~\ref{eq:multi_inv} over $w_i$s using gradient descent.
 Note that our optimization is only guided by the input image $I^*$ since the loss in Eq.~\ref{eq:multi_inv} is calculated on the combination of all the estimated components.